coredns/coredns/README.md

 ## Compilation with Docker

 CoreDNS requires Go to compile.
-However, if you already have docker installed and prefer not to setup a Go environment, you could build CoreDNS easily:
+However, if you already have docker installed and prefer not to set up a Go environment, you could build CoreDNS easily:

 ```
 $ docker run --rm -i -t -v $PWD:/v -w /v golang:1.14 make